Coronavirus infections at highest level since May, study warns

 Health Secretary Matt Hancock said the findings were a “stark reminder” of the need to remain vigilant.

-The study comes as Boris Johnson earmarked March 8 as the date to begin the reopening of England’s schools.
+The study comes as Mr Johnson earmarked March 8 as the date to begin the reopening of England’s schools.

 The March reopening target is based on progress in vaccinating the most vulnerable groups in society by mid-February and then giving the jab time to take effect.